Which diaper storage setup is right for you?

 Consider a small hamper for plenty of air circulation.
 Many laundry hampers are too big to fit a pail liner, so find the smallest one you can find.

 This is the brown hamper shown in the two pictures above.
 It is Curver brand I found at Target.
 It measures 23 15/16 x 17 1/2 x 13 3/16".
 This is the maximum size that the regular size liners will fit, and it only "just makes it".
-GroVia liner is the biggest one, but the Thirsties and Blueberry liners will also fit in this size hamper.
+GroVia liner is the biggest one, but the Thirsties will also fit in this size hamper.
 The big hampers with wheels are too large to fit any of the liners.
-Hampers are nice for the air circulation they provide since there are holes throughout the body of it.
+Hampers usually better than trash can because they have better air circulation since there are holes throughout the body.

-Thirsties pail liner color mud (discontinued color) in the same Sterilite hamper model 1256 shown above.
+Thirsties Pail Liner (discontinued color) in the same Sterilite hamper model 1256 shown above.
 It's a tight fit but it makes it.

 Wish your diaper storage had a lid sometimes?
 Place a Birdseye or Muslin Flat Diaper or a receiving blanket over it.
-The fabric will keep the odors down while still allowing the needed air circulation.
-We do not recommend any tightly sealed pail and do not use any sealed pails made for disposable diapers.
+The fabric will keep the odors down while still allowing the needed air circulation and some moisture to escape.
+We do not recommend any tightly sealed pail.
+Do not use any fully sealed pails made for disposable diapers for extended time.
 If you have no air circulation, that is a breeding ground for stinks and even mold.

 Will it stink if I don't use a lid?
 Not if you spray off the messy diapers at the toilet first.
 If you dunk or spray them off because then there really isn't much left to get that stinky.
 It is true that more air circulation means less stink.
 Sealed pails stink much more than open pails!
 If it starts stinking, it's time to wash them anyhow.
 Frequent washing is a good thing.